Empower Yourself and Your Business with Food Safety

 - Check to see that all chemicals are labelled properly.

-- Never use utensils, crockery or other equipment that is chipped, cracked, torn, frayed or broken.
+- Never use utensils, crockery or other chipped, cracked, torn, frayed or broken equipment.

 - Replace and refill hand washing supplies, such as paper towels and liquid soap, so they are available when you need them.